toggler-io/toggler/docs/caches/README.md

 # Caches

-If the backing storage you use is not able to handle the load on it's own, you can enable caching in toggler.

 The cache external resource is an optional addition.
 By default, the service don't try to be smart, and will avoid to use any cache.